Read the document to make sure it meets your needs. Remember that if you have any questions you can easily Ask a lawyer.

 Print a copy of the Grievance Letter.

 Sign and date the Letter.

 The Grievance Letter to an employer is a formal notice which must be served properly.

-Check your contract of employment for any special rules about serving notices and make sure they are followed.
+Check your contract of employment and/or your employer’s grievance procedure for any special rules about serving notices and make sure they are followed.

 The safest way to serve notice is to deliver in person or failing this, is to send by courier, post or email.

 In person: hand the Letter to your employer personally.

 Post: if you are serving notice by post then it is recommended that you use recorded delivery and that you keep a copy of the proof of posting and delivery.